 - Personalization: McKinsey & Company’s research states that 71% of customers expect brands to create personalized experiences.
 76% express frustration when that doesn’t happen

-- Positioning: Creating unique and valuable content that positions your brand as an industry or subject matter expert
+- Positioning: Create unique and valuable content that positions your brand as an expert

 - Trust: Build trust with your audience.
-Do this by consistently creating high-quality and helpful content.
-That encourages audiences to recommend your brand to colleagues, families, and friends
+Do this by consistently creating high-quality and helpful content

 - Value: Your audience receives value when your content educates, entertains, and inspires them

 You’ve developed a content strategy.
 Then, used that information to build an editorial calendar.
 Those are valuable content marketing assets.
 But as stand-alone solutions, they’re not enough.
 How do you ensure the content you’re creating is valuable?
 Do you know what kinds of content will deliver ROI?